7 Great Spots for Fall Colors and Kid Photos

 16950 W. Riverside Drive, Bothell

-If you’re looking for a bigger adventure, check out the Washington Trails Association’s list of recommended fall color hikes.
+If you’re looking for a bigger adventure, check out the Washington Trails Association’s list of classic fall color hikes.
 Great hikes include Granite Mountain, Naches Peak Loop, Blue Lake and many more.

 The U.S. Forest Service also provides recommendations on fall color hikes as well as education materials to help answer all those wonderful toddler questions.
 On their website you will find printable leaf coloring pages as well as links to leaf and plant identification information.